 In the last days, with regard to the Lord’s return, many people around us hold on to the view of “seeing is believing,” thinking the Lord will return by descending with the clouds.
 So they don’t believe anything that testifies the Lord has returned.
 This provokes us into thinking: Isn’t such faith the same as the Thomas’?
 If we only believe what we have seen, is this true faith in God?
 Can such faith be approved by the Lord?
-Can people with such a faith welcome the Lord’s return and enter the kingdom of heaven?
+Can people with such a faith welcome the Lord’s return and?

 If you have other understanding or new light about this article, you’re welcome to have a chat with us via the online chat window at the bottom of the website or send an email to [email protected].
 We Look forward to sharing with more brothers and sisters about your enlightenment from God and growing together in Christ.